jozkan30/Weather-App/README.md

 ## Weather API
  ---
 ## Description
  A simple weather app.
-Users are able to input a city and see realtime weather infomration.
+Users are able to input a city and see realtime weather data.
  ---

 ![Alt text](./weather.png)